 - Was there sufficient training, support, and supervision to ensure that the instruction or therapy was performed with fidelity and with appropriate intensity?

-For guidance in choosing educational professionals, the following IDA Fact Sheets (http//www.interdys.org/FactSheets.htm) may also be useful:
+For guidance in choosing instruction and educational professionals, the following IDA resources (http//www.interdys.org/FactSheets.htm) may also be useful:

 - Effective Reading Instruction for Students with Dyslexia

 Most of us agree that it’s important to ask difficult questions when buying a car, purchasing a house, or determining a best medical treatment.
 Shouldn’t we do the same when choosing effective instruction for teaching our children with learning challenges?

 Lof, G. L. (2012).
 Science vs. pseudoscience in CSD: A checklist for skeptical thinking.
 Poster presentation at ASHA Convention, Atlanta, Georgia.